golemfoundation/octant/client/README.md

 ## Codegen

 [Codegen](https://the-guild.dev/graphql/codegen) is used to generate GQL typed queries, mutations & subscriptions.
-Types are fetched from the server on `yarn codegen` command and put in `src/gql` directory, which is commited.
+Types are fetched from the server on `yarn codegen` command and put in `src/gql` directory, which is committed.
 It's done so that whenever server is not available starting frontend application is not blocked.
 When the server becomes more stable or local environment is available, we will not commit `src/gql` directory.

 ## Packages